FreeRADIUS/wiki.freeradius.org/FAQ.md

 ### How do I permit access to any user regardless of password?

+Edit raddb/users, on top of it put

 DEFAULT Auth-Type := Accept

 That will accept everybody.
 If you want this to apply to a single user replace DEFAULT with username.
 You can also add Auth-Type Accept to radcheck or radgroupcheck entries in order to accept that user/group.
-This does not work for EAP-TLS (certificate) authentication.
+This only works for PAP, and does not work for EAP-TLS, CHAP, or MSCHAP authentication.
 ### How do I limit access to only POP3 and SMTP?

 Q: I need to limit some users to be able only to use our POP3 and SMTP server.